joelparkerhenderson/smart-criteria/README.md

   * Results: What are any objectives, outcomes, impacts?
   * Phrasing: Can you use positive phrases and action verbs?

+Alternatives:

+  * Strategic: relating to the identification of long-term or overall aims and interests and the means of achieving them.

 ## Measurable

 Quantify progress toward success by using metrics.

-Alternatives:

-  * Motivating: stimulate interest in, or enthusiasm for, doing something.

 Questions that may help: